Families Module

 Parameters:

-n (int) – The number of vertices (greater than or equal to 3).
+n (int) – The number of vertices (\(n \geq 3\)).

 Return type:

-classmethod make_vertices(n)#
+classmethod make_vertices(n)

 Generate vertices of a unit area n-gon.